-In relation to the timetable for completing these works, we expect to publish the FPAR in September 2022, allowing the construction to commence from October 2023 onwards with commission readiness scheduled for 30 March 2026.
+In relation to the timetable for completing these works, we expect construction to commence from October 2023 onwards with commission readiness scheduled for 30 March 2026.
 The project is expected to reach completion by June 2026.

-7 Satisfaction of the RIT-D
+Satisfaction of the RIT-D

-In accordance with clause 5.17.4(j)(11)(iv) of the NER, we certify that the proposed option satisfies the regulatory investment test for distribution.
-The table below shows how each of these requirements have been met by the relevant section of this report.
+In accordance with clause 5.17.4(j)(11)(iv) of the Rules, we certify that the proposed option satisfies the regulatory investment test for distribution.
+The table below shows how each of the Rules requirements have been met by the relevant sections of this report.
+As no submissions were received in response to the DPAR, 5.17.4(r)(1)(ii) is not applicable for this FPAR.

-Table 15: Compliance with regulatory requirements
+Table 14: Compliance with regulatory requirements

-Requirement Section 5.17.4(j) The dra aft project assessment report must include the following: (1) a description of the identified need for the investment; Section 3.
-(2) the assumptions used in identifying the identified need (including, in the case of proposed reliability corrective action, reasons that the RIT-D proponent considers reliability corrective action is necessary); Section 4.
-(3) if applicable, a summary of, and commentary on, the submissions on the non-network options report; No submissions were received.
-(4) a description of each credible option assessed; Section 5.
-(5) where a Distribution Network Service Provider has quantified market benefits in accordance with clause 5.17.1(d), a quantification of each applicable market benefit for each credible option; Section 6.4.
-(6) a quantification of each applicable cost for each credible option, including a breakdown of operating and capital expenditure; Sections 5 and 6.4.
-(7) a detailed description of the methodologies used in quantifying each class of cost and market benefit; Section 6.2.
-(8) where relevant, the reasons why the RIT-D proponent has determined that a class or classes of market benefits or costs do not apply to a credible option; Section 6.1.
-(9) the results of a net present value analysis of each credible option and accompanying explanatory statements regarding the results; Section 6.4.
-(10) the identification of the proposed preferred option; Section 1.1 and 6.5.
-(11) for the proposed preferred option, the RIT-D proponent must provide: (i) details of the technical characteristics; Appendix. the estimated construction timetable and commissioning date (where relevant); Section 6.6. (iii) the indicative capital and operating cost (where relevant); Section 6.6. (iv) a statement and accompanying detailed analysis that the proposed preferred option satisfies the regulatory investment test for distribution; and Section 7, including this table.
+· Requirement Section 5.17.4(j) The draft project assessment report must include the following 6 : (1) • description of the identified need for the investment; Section 3.
+(2 2) th (ir ac ne assumptions used in identifying the identified need including, in the case of proposed reliability corrective ction, reasons that the RIT-D proponent considers eliability corrective action is necessary); Section 4.
+(3) applicable, a summary of, and commentary on, the ubmissions on the non-network options report; Not applicable.
+(4) l) a description of each credible option assessed; Section 5.
+(5 qı 5. here a Distribution Network Service Provider has uantified market benefits in accordance with clause 17.1(d), a quantification of each applicable market enefit for each credible option; Section 6.4.
+(6) O quantification of each applicable cost for each credible ption, including a breakdown of operating and capital xpenditure; Sections 5 and 6.6.
+(7) • detailed description of the methodologies used in uantifying each class of cost and market benefit; Section 6.2.
+(8) de here relevant, the reasons why the RIT-D proponent has etermined that a class or classes of market benefits or osts do not apply to a credible option; Section 6.1.
+(9) O ne results of a net present value analysis of each credible ption and accompanying explanatory statements egarding the results; Section 6.4.
+(1 0) th ne identification of the proposed preferred option; Section 1.1 and 6.5.
+(1 or the proposed preferred option, the RIT-D proponent oust provide: (i) details of the technical characteristics; Appendix. (ii) the estimated construction timetable and commissioning date (where relevant); Section 6.6. (iii) the indicative capital and operating cost (where relevant); Section 6.6. (iv) a statement and accompanying detailed analysis that the proposed preferred option satisfies the regulatory investment test for distribution; and Section 7, including this table. (v) if the proposed preferred option is for reliability corrective action and that option has a proponent, the name of the proponent; Not applicable.